NIS2: Working towards compliance with Cyberday (3/3)

 Linked requirements in NIS2 21.2d and 21.3

-In Cyberday, you can make partner management systematic.
-You can document e.g. system providers and personal data processors and use this info on reporting.
-You can also define owners, who have the main responsibility for maintaining the partner relationship.
+Make your partner management systematically by documenting e.g. system providers and personal data processors and use this info on reporting.
+Define owners, who have the main responsibility for maintaining the partner relationship.
 In addition, you can document e.g. the status of contracts and many other related things.

-We are also introducing new features for partner monitoring in Cyberday soon, through which an information security questionnaire can be sent to the defined partners with a desired level of accuracy, and thus collect additional evidence of the partner's readiness level.
+We will be introducing new features for partner monitoring in Cyberday soon, through which an information security questionnaire can be sent to the defined partners with a desired level of accuracy, and thus collect additional evidence of the partner's readiness level.
+We will let you know once this update is done!

 Manage employee awareness